 An organizational strategy called "market orientation" is a very successful and efficient means of fostering the behaviors required to provide higher value and long-lasting superior performance for consumers.
 Businesses that are focused on the market will gather knowledge about consumer demands and rivals' actions, then combine it to produce greater value for their clients.
 The rise of environmentally conscious rivals and consumers has altered global concerns, making environmental issues more pressing [25].
 Businesses must follow environmental principles while using resources, energy, and hazardous or toxic materials in order to achieve sustainable development.
-By emphasizing environmental responsibility, eco-friendly marketing initiatives seek to establish lasting connections with stakeholders and customers.
-Thus, in the age of environmental consciousness, market orientation is crucial to the accomplishment of business processes within an organization [9]
+By emphasizing environmental responsibility, eco-friendly marketing initiatives seek to establish lasting content of consciousness, market orientation is crucial to the accomplishment of business processes within an organization [9]